spagad7/Deep-Learning/TrafficSign_Classifier/README.md

-# Self-Driving Car Engineer Nanodegree

-## Deep Learning

 ## Project: Traffic Sign Recognition Classifier

 In this project I am training a deep learning model to classify traffic signs using LeNet5 architecture.
 The dataset used for this project is German Traffic Sign dataset.

 ---
 ## Dataset Summary